-Health authorities have advised everyone in Sydney to stay vigilant and to keep a lookout for symptoms of the illness as it is often associated with contaminated cooling towers of large buildings.
+Following confirmation of a woman's death due to Legionnaires' disease, as well as several cases in NSW and QLD, health authorities have advised everyone to stay vigilant and to keep a lookout for symptoms of the illness as it is often associated with contaminated cooling towers of large buildings.
 Don't worry, Sonder is here to help you understand what the disease is, what to look out for, and how to stay safe.

 What is Legionnaires' disease?

 Legionnaires' disease is an infection of the lungs (pneumonia) caused by the Legionella bacteria.
 While there are many different species of Legionella bacteria, the two that most commonly cause disease in NSW are:

 Legionella pneumophila - These bacteria can contaminate air conditioning cooling towers, whirlpool spas, shower heads and other bodies of water.

 Legionella longbeachae - These bacteria can contaminate soil or potting mix.

 The illness is caused by breathing in the bacteria, which is commonly found in the environment, and is a risk for people who: